-Convergence of Distributed and Asynchronous Surrogate Lagrangian Relaxation (DA-SLR) is proved in three stages.
-In Stage 1, it is proved that "surrogate" dual values approach dual values and multipliers approach the optimum "infinitely often" (Propositions 1-4).
-In Stage 2, the Lyapunov function is introduced as the square of distances from multiplies to the optimum, and the upper bound on Lyapunov functions is developed (Propositions 5-6).
-In Stage 3 it is proved that the upper bound on Lyapunov functions approaches zero thereby leading to convergence of multipliers (Proposition 7).
+For the ease of understanding, the proof is split into three steps.
+In Step 1, it is proved that "surrogate" dual values approach dual values and multipliers approach the optimum "infinitely often" (Propositions 1-4).
+In Step 2, the Lyapunov function is introduced as the square of distances from multiplies to the optimum, and the upper bound on Lyapunov functions is developed (Propositions 5-6).
+In Step 3, with the help of the result obtained in Steps 1-2, in the Main Theorem it is proved that the upper bound on Lyapunov functions approaches zero thereby leading to convergence of multipliers.

-Stage 1.
-Convergence of "surrogate" dual values to dual values
+Step 1.
+Convergence of "surrogate" dual values to dual values.